NgoDuyVu1993/Assignment-2/README.md

 # Assignment-2 Storefront Backend Project
-The Application is for the second Assignment of Udacity Full Stack Javascript
+The Application is for the second Assignment of Udacity Full Stack Javascript<br/>
+The database is running on port 5432<br/>
+The Server Backend is running on port 3000<br/>

 # What I learnt
 - Design Database Schema